Increase responsibility in yourself or your team

 Similar to diffusion of responsibility—which, again, refers to your lack of responsibility within a group—diffusion of personal responsibility is a bit more personalized to you.

 This means you don’t take any accountability for the outside situations you observe (whether you’re in a group or not), even when you notice there might be a need for help.
-However, since it doesn’t affect you and you may not be familiar with the situation or person in need, you don’t feel any personal responsibility to intervene.
+However, since it doesn’t affect you and you may not be familiar with the situation or person in need, you don’t feel any individual responsibility to intervene.

 What is an example of diffusion of responsibility?

 Imagine you are in Times Square while on a trip to New York City.
-As you’re exploring the area (and navigating through the endless crowds), you notice a woman who has fallen down and is obviously in serious pain and unable to get up.
+As you’re exploring the area and navigating through the endless crowds, you notice a woman who has fallen down and is obviously in serious pain and unable to get up.

 Sound familiar?
-You may have also heard this concept discussed as the bystander effect
+You may have also heard this concept discussed as the bystander effect.

 Is diffusion of responsibility related to the bystander effect?